Effective marketing is absolutely essential to selling your home.

 On the other hand, the above benefits come at a cost.
 You'll have to agree to pay your real estate agent a commission on the sale of your house or find a MLS service in order to get your home listed there.

-Agent fees are easily the most expensive aspect of selling your home and represent most of your closing costs as a seller.
+Do you always need a licensed real estate agent?
+Well, it depends.
+Agent fees are easily the most expensive aspect of selling your home and represent most of your closing costs as a seller

 Typically, the commission paid to work with an agent and get listed on the MLS is around 3%.